asdzheng/OpenChat/README.md

 ### Usage

-1. Open the app and type your message in the chat box.
+1. Open the app and type your mes

+sage in the chat box.
 2. Press "Send" to generate a response from the ChapGPT chatbot.
 3. The response will be displayed in the chat box, and you can continue the conversation.